ShathaAlota1b1/SOC-Home-Lab/docs/Day2-Event-Collection-Verification.md

 ## Lessons Learned

-I learned how to verify each stage of the Windows event collection pipeline instead of assuming the issue was caused by Sysmon itself.
-I also gained experience validating services, event logs, and Splunk configurations during troubleshooting.

-## Next Step

-Investigate why Splunk Enterprise is not indexing Windows events despite the Universal Forwarder and Sysmon being correctly configured.
+Learned how to verify Sysmon events and checks the Universal Forwarder configuration before troubleshooting data collection issues.